fbpx

 And, in case you don’t know why all those things are good for you, let’s get into more details.

-Choosing the right zucchini is an important deal.
-Especially if you want to make zucchini noodles.
+Choosing the right zucchini is an important deal for cooking zoodles.
+This is always important, especially if you want to make zucchini noodles.
 Wondering why?

 Well…